Magnetism in Gemstones

 Chrysoprase (Strong) & Dyed Green Chalcedony (Inert)

-An example of dyed green chalcedony imitating a different type of gem is colorless chalcedony that has been dyed dark green to look like green Jadeite Jade or green Nephrite Jade.
+An example of dyed green chalcedony imitating a different type of gem is chalcedony that has been dyed dark green to look like green Jadeite Jade or green Nephrite Jade.
 Genuine green Jade always contains enough iron to cause some magnetic attraction when floated.
 Dark green Nephrite may even show a Drag response without the need for floatation.
 In contrast, dyed chalcedony gems are always diamagnetic.

 Jadeite (Weak) & Dyed Green Chalcedony (Inert)